shrish-nitb/Alexa-Weather-Skill/README.md

    - To switch accounts, say "goodbye" or "tata."

 5. **Exit Skill:**
-   - Say "goodbye" to revoke the skill.
+   - Say "goodbye" to end the session and close the skill.

 ## Example Queries: